 HELPING THE HELPERS DURING A CRISIS

 UMC is here to support Midcoast nonprofits as they help our community through the coronavirus crisis.
-Join us with a donation!
+Donate today.

 Rapid Response Fund

 In response to the COVID-19 pandemic, UMC established the Rapid Response Fund.
 100% of all donations received go out as support for local nonprofits that are meeting the immediate needs of individuals seeking help in Knox and Waldo counties.
 The Fund provides stopgap support for local nonprofits who find themselves under-resourced to serve a growing demand for their services.
 Donations are now being accepted for this fund.

 Other actions UMC has taken in support of our nonprofit community during this unprecedented time include:

-Fast-Tracking 2020 Grant Awards and Removing Restrictions on 2019 Grants – click to read more about this.
+Fast-Tracking Grant Awards – click to read more about this.

 RAPID RESPONSE GRANTEES